 The examinations of M.Phil. and Ph.D. will be based on the M.A. and M.Phil. syllabus respectively.
-The question paper for both the examinations, will consists of objective type questions for 50 marks under Part A, which is to be answered on OMR sheet, two short questions, out of four for 10 marks; each for 5 marks under Part B and under Part C, one essay type of question, out of two for 15 marks will have to be answered.
+The question paper for both the examinations, will consists of objective type questions under Part A, which is to be answered on OMR sheet, and descriptive questions to be answered in Answer Book.

-The qualified candidates for M.Phil. & Ph.D. will have an oral test for 25 marks.
+The qualified candidates for M.Phil. & Ph.D. will have an interview for 25 marks.

 K. Muzaffar Ali: Ph.D (Madras) Poetics, Classical Urdu Literature, Modern Poetry Modern and Post Modern Criticism, Genres of Urdu Literature and Metaphorical Studies in Urdu Literature.
-(Head of the Department)